 If your workload is already sky high, taking on even more tasks could mean you won't be able to complete any of them to a high enough standard.
 Stop and think before you agree to take on any new deadlines - only commit to those that are essential.
 If you decline politely, your employer and colleagues will understand.

 When things feel like they are getting on top of you, find a quiet space or even at your desk, shut your eyes, clear your mind and just focus on your breathing.
 Aim for four seconds breathing in and four seconds breathing out.
 Do this for a minute or more and just keep focusing on your breath and your body as you inhale and exhale.
 You should feel the stress begin to wash away which will prevent you from being too frantic and will not only help productivity - which is reduced by stress - but is also good for your health in the long run.

-If you're feeling overwhelmed at work there's lots more advice in our article Top tips on avoiding burnout.
 Our CABA advisors can also help at times when work or personal stress is getting you down.
-Call our 24-hour helpline on +44 (0)1788 556 366 or chat to an advisor online.

 CABA supports the wellbeing of past and present ICAEW members, ACA students, ICAEW staff members, and their spouses, partners and children up to the age of 25.
 For advice, information and support please: